01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 09 – USSR breaks off diplomatic relations with Albania.

-11 – The first two US military companies arrive in South Vietnam, in order to help fend off the North Vietnamese Communist threat.
+11 – The first two US military companies arrive in South Vietnam to help fend off the North Vietnamese Communist threat.
 The 4,000 men are ordered to fire only if fired upon.

 15 – Robert Menzies is returned as Australian Prime Minister with a majority of one.